manangulati9/lox/README.md

 # Lox

-Lox is a small programming language with a C-inspired syntax, implemented in Java.
+Lox is a small programming language implemented in Java.
 This project is designed to demonstrate the creation and execution of a simple programming language, covering parsing, interpreting, and error handling.

 ## Table of Contents